The 10 Biggest DeFi Hacks In History (Updated List For 2024)

 bZx was designed to offer traders decentralized access to lending and crypto margin trading services using an innovative tokenized system.
 These services are split across the protocol’s Fulcrum and Torque front-end platforms.
 All crypto assets shared with the protocol entered global liquidity pools that were shared with a range of different exchanges.
 Although growing initially on Ethereum, bZx expanded to the Binance Smart Chain, now BNB Chain, and Polygon ecosystems.
 Unfortunately, the application lost control of a private key associated with assets deployed on the two new chains.

-The hack began with a malicious email that was sent to a developer working on bZx.
+The hack began with a malicious email sent to a developer working on bZx.
 A file within the email ran a program that stole the seed phrase for the private keys associated with wallets held on the BNB and Polygon ecosystems.
 As a result, the hacker withdrew all stolen funds from the developer's personal crypto wallet, along with some of the platform’s funds.
-In total $55 million was withdrawn.
+In total, $55 million was withdrawn.

 10. PancakeBunny ($45 million)